| | | | | Learning

 the Dragon, examples of illuminated manuscripts, including the students’

 work, etc., and any other “medieval” items to decorate.
+Materials and

-- Simple cloth pouches (cut circle
+Simple cloth pouches (cut circle

 from cloth, snip hole around edge, weave ribbon through holes and use as